myonmu0/ComfyUI-Jumper/README.md

 - **Usability:** Depending on the case, receiving the remote generated data inside local ComfyUI may be convenient.

-- **Privacy:** If run a workflow like examples/remote.json, your data are NOT write on disk in the server, so the likelihood of your data(prompts, input image and video, generated image and video) to leak or expose to someone may reduce.
-If you expect privacy, don't connect your data to preview/save node in the server.
+- **Privacy:** If run a workflow like the example on the remote, your data are NOT write on remote server disk, so the likelihood of your data(prompts, input image and video, generated image and video) to leak or expose to someone may reduce.
+If you expect privacy, don't connect your data to preview/save node in the remote.

 ## Install
 ```